portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 ![](images/info-irr-example-share-2.png)

-Assume that only the deposit (155 EUR) and the purchase of share-1 has taken place.
-However, as far as the investment unit *Portfolio* concerns, there is only one cash inflow of 155 EUR into a deposit account.
-The fact that a purchase is accomplished with this deposit is from a performance of the portfolio viewpoint irrelevant.
-The positive or negative impact of this choice will be obvious in the MVE.
-The calculation of the IRR should be straightforward.
+Assume that *only*  two transactions have occurred: the deposit (155 EUR) and the purchase of `share-1`.
+However, from the perspective of the Portfolio, there is only one cash inflow of 155 EUR into a deposit account.
+Whether this deposit is used for a purchase is irrelevant in assessing the portfolio's performance.
+The positive or negative impact of this choice will be evident in the MVE.
+Calculating the IRR in this context should be straightforward.

 - MVB = 0 EUR at 2020-06-12.
 The period length is three years or 1095 days.
 - First cash inflow on January 15, 2021.
 This deposit will remain in the portfolio (be it as a purchase of share-1) for an additional 878 days until MVE at 2023-06-12.
 - MVE = 10 shares at quote 19.006 EUR; in total 190.06 EUR.
 The deposit account is empty.

-Plugging in these values into Equation 1 gives: `190 EUR = 0 EUR x (1+IRR)^1095/365 + 155 EUR x (1+IRR)^878/365` Since MVB = 0, we can derive the IRR directly: `IRR = (190.06/155)^(365/878) - 1` or 8.85%
+Plugging in these values into Equation 1 gives: `190 EUR = 0 EUR x (1+IRR)^1095/365 + 155 EUR x (1+IRR)^878/365` Since MVB = 0, we can derive the IRR directly: `IRR = (190.06/155)^(365/878) - 1` or 8.85%.

 In order to generate a MVE of 190.06 EUR, the initial cash flow CF1 of 155 EUR must grow at 8.85% per year for 2.41 years or 878 remaining days.